timotejroiko/astrobot-docs/README.md

 ## Premium

-Astrobot is and will always be 100% free without limitations, but in order to help with development and hosting costs, it offers a few "premium" features you can obtain by becoming a patron.
-Once you've pledged, send a DM to `Tim#2373` to receive instructions for designing and receiving your premium features.
+Astrobot is and will always be 100% free without limitations, but in order to help with development and maintenance costs, it offers a few "premium" features you can obtain by becoming a patron.
+Once you've pledged, send a DM to `Tim#2373` to receive instructions for receiving your premium features.

 [Support Astrobot on Patreon](https://patreon.com/timotejroiko)

-### Custom Orbs ($6+)
+### Custom Orbs ($3+)

 Astrobot includes 3 free orb sets to chose from.
-Becoming a patron allows you to create your own orbs set with custom orb values for all aspects.
-Orb values can be defined on a per-aspect basis or a per-planet basis.
+Becoming a $3+ patron lets you create your own custom orbs set with custom orb values for all aspects.
+Orb values can be defined on a per-aspect or a per-planet basis.
+Custom orbs are personal and can only be used by the person who owns them, but you can gift custom orbs to someone else.

 ### Custom Theme ($6+)

 Astrobot includes 3 free chart themes for everyone to chose from.
-Becoming a patron allows you to design your own custom theme!
+Becoming a $6+ patron allows you to design your own custom theme!
 Custom themes are extremely customizable and let you change the colors of almost everything in the chart.
 Here are a few examples of custom themes created by our lovely supporters:

 ![custom theme 1](theme1.png) ![custom theme 2](theme2.png) ![custom theme 3](theme3.png)

-Custom themes are personal and can only be used by the person who owns them, but you can gift a custom theme to someone else.
+Custom themes are personal and can only be used by the person who owns them, but you can gift custom themes to someone else.

-### Custom Theme for Servers ($15+)
+### Custom Theme for Servers ($12+)

 Spice up your discord server with a server-wide custom theme!
-This feature lets you design a custom theme and define it as the default theme for all charts made in your server.

-Individual users can still override it or turn it off if they prefer a different theme.
+Becoming a $12+ patron lets you define a custom theme for an entire server.
+Server-wide themes are applied to all charts created and opened in it but individual users can still override it and/or turn it off if they prefer a different theme.

+## About Astrobot

+Astrobot is an Astrology Discord bot made with love by `Tim#2373`

+Check out my other projects: [https://github.com/timotejroiko](https://github.com/timotejroiko)
+Join me on Discord: [https://discord.gg/BpeedKh](https://discord.gg/BpeedKh)
+Support me on Patreon: [https://patreon.com/timotejroiko](https://patreon.com/timotejroiko)

 [![top.gg widget](https://top.gg/api/widget/344272098488877057.svg)](https://top.gg/bot/344272098488877057)